SpaceTradersAPI/api-docs/docs/alpha.md

 ## SpaceTraders v2.0.0-alpha Preview

-Hello everyone and welcome to the SpaceTraders V2.0-alpha preview!
-We are excited to share our work with our supporters and hope you enjoy what we've neem putting together over the last year.
+Hello everyone and welcome to the SpaceTraders v2.0-alpha preview!
+We are excited to share progress with our supporters and hope you enjoy the new changes to the game.

-We've re-thought the API from lessons learned with our V1.0 release, and hope you will enjoy some of the fleshed out ship mechanics, larger universe to explore, and new ideas that are still being worked on behind the scenes.
-We really want the 2.0 API to be beginner friendly and very stable for developers to build on top of,
+We've re-thought some elements of the API from lessons learned with our v1.0 release, and hope you will enjoy some of the fleshed out ship mechanics, larger universe to explore, and new ideas that we are still  working on behind the scenes.
+We really want the 2.0 API to be beginner friendly and reliably stable for developers to build on top of.

 We appreciate all of the positive comments and feedback, and look forward to a second year of building SpaceTraders!

 ## Overview of the Alpha / Beta / Public releases

 The alpha release will be a period of about a month where we fix any critical bugs and make significant changes to API endpoints if they are necessary.
 The alpha phase will be shared mostly with our supporters and some close members of the community, so please don't advertise the release too broadly.
-If too many people start using alpha, we'll feel bad about breaking changes that need to be made to stabilize the game.

 Having said that, the alpha won't be a secret, so there is no harm if you want to share it directly with friends.